Application and Admissions Information

 Our Admissions Committee seeks out students who have demonstrated strong initiative, creativity, productivity, and a passion for discovery.

 All of our students possessed research experience during their undergraduate or post-undergraduate education, experience which has often helped them clarify their research interests.
 We encourage all students to work in a research environment prior to applying to our graduate program.
-However, for the 2022 cycle, members of the Admissions Committee fully recognize that the COVID-19 pandemic has severely limited such opportunities and will take such challenges into consideration.

 To give you a realistic view of the strength of your application, students accepted into our program have, on average, a GPA of 3.5.
 Again, this is an average and not a requirement.